Character Encoding History: ASCII to Unicode

-Character encoding has evolved from Morse code to ASCII to Latin-1 to Unicode over 150 years.
-This guide traces the history and explains why Unicode finally solved the problem.
+Character encoding evolved from Morse code through ASCII and Latin-1 to Unicode over 150 years.
+Learn why each standard fell short and how Unicode solved it.

 Published: